-Make time for reading this summer.
+Make time for reading this spring.
 The world will thank you.

 Autumn Presencing – 正在的秋天, Huichun Liang